heitorb/Chatbot_using_Python_and_AIML/README.md

 # Chatbot using Python and AIML

 This is a very simple chatbot written in Python 3 and AIML (Artificial Intelligence Markup Language).
-In order to run the chatbot, install the AIML package:
+In order to run the chatbot (run the start.py file), install the AIML package:

 ```
 pip install aiml